 When Spousal Consent Is Required

 Arizona is a community property state.
 When married couples own real estate as community property, both spouses generally must agree to any sale or mortgage.
 This statute targets situations where one spouse lies about their ability to act alone.
+The intent to hinder, delay, or defraud the other spouse or a buyer is what makes this a crime.

 A married person who falsely and fraudulently represents himself or herself as competent to sell or mortgage real estate, when the validity of the sale or mortgage requires the assent or concurrence of the wife or husband, and, under such representations, knowingly conveys or mortgages the real estate, is guilty of a class 5 felony.